SCGR-1/MCP_hackathon/README.md

    - Invest a fixed amount at regular intervals
    - Parameters: `interval_days`, `buy_amount`
    - Supports `initial_cash` extraction from LLM
+   - Note: For DCA, the displayed "Initial Cash" metric represents total invested (initial cash + all periodic investments)

 3. **Buy and Hold**
    - Purchase at the start and hold until the end
    - Parameters: `buy_fraction` (default: 1.0)

+4. **Other**
+   - Returns when the strategy description doesn't match any of the above
+   - Parameters: `{}` (empty)

 ### Backtesting Metrics
 - Initial Cash / Final Equity